How To at FH Online, April 3-6, 2025

 To decide which sessions to attend...

-You won't miss out since you'll be able to replay sessions for 4 months afterwards (through Aug 10th), so it's fun to stretch out and try a new style or instrument - or just to relax and watch a fun concert.
+You won't miss out since you'll be able to replay sessions for 3 months afterwards (can extend to 6 or 9 months), so it's fun to stretch out and try a new style or instrument - or just to relax and watch a fun concert.
 You don't need to sign up for individual sessions - just go where you like.

 Agenda >